-Underground Storage - Well Integrity (\$3MM - Actual)
+12.2 Underground Storage - Well Integrity (\$2.7MM - Actual)

 This project involved the re-work and baseline assessment of nine wells in the Mist storage field.
-The 2019 projects are year one of NW Natural's well integrity baseline assessment work that includes down hole assessment of production casing and re-work of well tubing as at regular intervals.
+The 2020 projects are year two of NW Natural's well integrity baseline assessment work that includes down hole assessment of production casing and re-work of well tubing as at regular intervals.
 The program was developed to meet compliance with PHMSA's adoption of APR RP 1171 - Functional Integrity of Natural Gas Storage in Depleted Hydrocarbon Reservoirs and Aquifer Reservoirs.
+This is a multiyear project which will be completed in 2027.

-Locate Ticket Risk Model (\$100,000 - Actual)
+12.3 Locate Ticket Risk Model (\$100,000 - Actual)